PUTNEY -- As spring inches closer, organizers of the Putney Green Bike Project are getting ready to get their bicycles back on the road.

 Helmets were being lost, and while not a single bicycle has even been stolen, Hoviss said a few did disappear for a few days from time to time.

-It was also taking a lot of work to keep the bikes in road worthy condition and so he said the road construction gave him a good reason to
+It was also taking a lot of work to keep the bikes in road worthy condition and so he said the road construction gave him a good reason to put the project on hold for a season.

 Now, with the $3,000 grant in hand, he said the group was ready to starting rolling once again.